lis-epfl/micro-502/docs/assignment/project_description.rst

 | Week 14, May 28           | Hardware demonstrations, hand in the drones
 ==========================  ========================================================

-Any questions about the task, submission, schedule and grading, please contact Charbel Toumieh (charbel.toumieh@epfl.ch).
+Any questions about the task, submission, schedule and grading, please post on the forum.
+In case it is a private matter, please contact Charbel Toumieh (charbel.toumieh@epfl.ch).